How Do You Rename Files in Linux Using the Command Line in the Terminal?

 MX Linux operating system.

-Watch video How Do You Rename Files in Linux Using the Command Line in the Terminal? online, duration 01 minute 37 second in high hd quality that is uploaded to the channel Virtual Assistant for Linux 21 August 2021.
+Watch video How Do You Rename Files in Linux Using the Command Line in the Terminal? online, duration hours minute second in high quality that is uploaded to the channel Virtual Assistant for Linux 21 August 2021.
 Share the link to the video on social media so that your subscribers and friends will also watch this video.
-This video clip has been viewed 28 times and liked it 1 visitors.
+This video clip has been viewed 40 times and liked it 1 visitors.